julionm/rust-studies/README.md

 - the *shared memory concurrency* is like the multiple ownership covered by smart pointers, where may exist multiple owners of the same data in memory, in Rust this concepts fix perfectly to handle problems of shared memory
 - `Mutex` *mutual exclusion*
 - `mpsc` *multiple producer, single consumer*
+- the `Mutex::lock` makes the current execution thread to wait untill the value is available, if another thread is using before
+- the `MutexGuard` smart pointer unlocks the data it's pointing when it goes out of scope
+- `Arc<T>` *atomic reference counting*
+- `Mutex<T>` just like the `Cell` family, provides *interior mutability*

 ---